 Baise Guangxi, China Travel Guide

 The Baise Uprising Memorial Hall (百色起义纪念馆) is a prominent attraction, commemorating the pivotal Baise Uprising of 1929, led by Deng Xiaoping.
-The memorial hall functions as a museum, housing artifacts, documents, photographs, and exhibits that detail the uprising, its leaders, and its impact on the Chinese Communist Revolution.
+The memorial hall functions as a museum, housing artifacts, documents, photographs, and showcases that detail the uprising, its leaders, and its impact on the Chinese Communist Revolution.
 It tells a comprehensive story of this significant historical event.
 Allow 1-2 hours for exploration.
 Information is mainly in Mandarin, so a translation app or local guide helps understanding.

 Early mornings or late afternoons are generally less crowded for the Memorial Hall and Monument.
 This means a more peaceful experience and better photo opportunities.
 Explore the smaller paths within Youjiang National Wetland Park for quieter spots away from the main promenade.